d4nshields/lcfilter/README.md

 # lcfilter

-> **Filtered Android logcat viewing with scope-aware protection.**
+> **Three-stream log routing for Android development.**

-Cut through the noise of Android logcat output. **lcfilter** lets you define what to hide and what to protect, so you only see the logs that matter.
+Cut through the noise of Android logcat output. **lcfilter** routes your logs to three streams: your app's logs, known noise to ignore, and everything else you're still evaluating.

 ## The Problem